-- New Columns with nulls
+- Columns with nulls or largely useless data

 - Business logic

-- Complex Join paths
+- Complex or confusing join paths

-- Old or Unused Columns and fields
+- Old or unused columns and tables

 BI Layer Meta Modeling

-Drag and Drop
+Visual, Drag & Drop Exploration

-Double Check Data
+Double Check Results

-Whenever you are producing visualizations unexpected or null values can make your analysis incorrect.
+Whenever you are producing visualizations, unexpected or null values can make your analysis incorrect.
 Always do a quick review of the raw data by sorting each field to see if you need to remove, ignore, or update nulls/outliers so that your analysis is correct.

 Read this post on Finding Outliers with SQL

-- Keep a short regularly updated snippet dictionary
+- Keep a short, regularly updated snippet dictionary

 - Use BI products to overcome data issues such as weird field names and complex joins